 Global transaction identifiers were added to MySQL Replication for the purpose of simplifying in general management of the replication data flow and of failover activities in particular.
 Each identifier uniquely identifies a set of binary log events that together make up a transaction.
 GTIDs play a key role in applying changes to the database: the server automatically skips any transaction having an identifier which the server recognizes as one that it has processed before.
 This behavior is critical for automatic replication positioning and correct failover.

 Simple replication.
-This is the easiest way to reproduce all identifiers and transactions on a new server; you simply make the new server into the slave of a master that has the entire execution history, and enable global transaction identifiers on both servers.
+The easiest way to reproduce all identifiers and transactions on a new server is to make the new server into the slave of a master that has the entire execution history, and enable global transaction identifiers on both servers.
 See Section 22.214.171.124, “Setting Up Replication Using GTIDs”, for more information.

 Once replication is started, the new server copies the entire binary log from the master and thus obtains all information about all GTIDs.